Uli Aigner: One Million Item 3501 and 3502

 Uli Aigner, One Million – ITEMS 3501 / 3502, 2019; Courtesy: Uli Aigner; Photo: Ernesto Uhlmann

-The two monumental pieces in the series, numbered 3501 and 3502, were created in 2019 in collaboration with the potters in Jingdezhen, China, the world capital of porcelain and former imperial production site of the legendary Ming dynasty.
-Weighing around 800 kilograms, item 3502 could not withstand the forces of nature and collapsed during the manufacturing process.
-The supposedly broken item was included by Aigner alongside the equally supposedly intact one in the series of One Million as possible forms of existence in the porcelain code.
+These two monumental pieces from the series, numbered 3501 and 3502, were created in 2019 in collaboration with potters in Jingdezhen, China – the world capital of porcelain and formerly the hub of production for the legendary Ming dynasty.
+Weighing around 800 kilograms, Item 3502 was unable to withstand the forces of nature and collapsed during the manufacturing process.
+The apparently broken item was included by Aigner alongside its “intact” counterpart in the One Million series, representing different forms of existence under her “Porcelain Code”.

-Aigner chose Lößnitz as the location for the monumental items 3051 and 3502, which were moulded in China, thus completing a circle.
-In future, all 38 municipalities along the Purple Path will receive a ceramic vessel from Uli Aigner.
+Aigner chose Lößnitz as the location for the monumental Items 3051 and 3502, which were moulded in China, thus completing a circle.
+In future, all 38 municipalities on the Purple Path will receive a ceramic vessel from Uli Aigner.

 Uli Aigner